ergishasani/EstateApp/README.md

 ## Contact

-For any questions or feedback, please contact [Ergis Hasani] at [portfolio-ergis.netlify.app].
+For any questions or feedback, please contact Ergis Hasani at Portfolio(https://portfolio-ergis.netlify.app/).